Student bus pass guide

 About Stagecoach bus passes

-Stagecoach operate services in many university cities across a lot of England, Scotland and South Wales.
+Stagecoach operates services in many university cities across a lot of England, Scotland and South Wales.
 Their Unirider bus pass is one of the best-value passes for students out there.

 Note that, as well as the cost, the length of time you can get a Stagecoach bus pass for varies quite a lot across the UK, as well as the geographical size of the area covered by the passes.

 As an example, in West Scotland, you can buy a Unirider pass for four or 13-week periods.
-Prices for four-week passes in West Scotland vary from £41 for travel within Glasgow, to £138 for travel between South Ayrshire and Glasgow.
+Prices for four-week passes in West Scotland vary from £48.40 for travel within cities, to £101.30 for travel through the whole of West Scotland.

-Comparing that to South Wales, you can get Unirider bus passes for each uni term – a ticket for your second term in 2021 without a mytravelpass would cost £119.49 for Cardiff, and the same for Newport.
-But, for the South Wales pass without a mytravelpass, it would cost you £277.99.
+Comparing that to South Wales, you can get Unirider bus passes for each uni term – a Cardiff or Newport ticket for your second term in 2022 without a mytravelpass cost £125.99.
+If you want to travel through the whole of South Wales, a ticket for the second term without a mytravelpass cost £303.99.

-Have a look on their website to find the prices for your local area.
+Have a look at their website to find the prices for your local area.

 Where is First Bus available in the UK?